-The Company and the Banks are subject to the regulatory capital requirements established by the Federal Reserve and the Office of the Comptroller of the Currency ("OCC") respectively (the "Basel III Capital Rules").
-The Basel III Capital Rules implement certain capital and liquidity requirements published by the Basel Committee on Banking Supervision ("Basel Committee"), along with certain Dodd-Frank Act and other capital provisions.
+The Company and the Banks are subject to the regulatory capital requirements established by the Board of Governors of the Federal Reserve System ("Federal Reserve") and the Office of the Comptroller of the Currency ("OCC") respectively (the "Basel III Capital Rules").
+The Basel III Capital Rules implement certain capital requirements published by the Basel Committee on Banking Supervision ("Basel Committee"), along with certain provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") and other capital provisions.

-Following the tailoring of the Basel III Capital Rules, the Company, as a bank holding company ("BHC") with total consolidated assets of at least \$250 billion but less than \$700 billion and not exceeding any of the applicable risk-based thresholds, is a Category III institution.
+As a bank holding company ("BHC") with total consolidated assets of at least \$250 billion but less than \$700 billion and not exceeding any of the applicable risk-based thresholds, the Company is a Category III institution.